 Remove Access to the Activity

-It’s much easier to cope with a process addiction if you remove access to the activity.
+It’s much easier to cope with teen behavioral addictions if you remove access to the activity.
 For example, if your teen has an unhealthy obsession with eating, keep your pantry free of junk food.
 Or if your teen is addicted to video games, remove all gaming consoles from your home and restrict their time spent on the computer.
 For some processes, this can be a little more difficult; a teen with an Internet addiction may still need to use their desktop or laptop for schoolwork.
 But you can limit their online activities by blocking access to social media on their computer.

 Develop Stress Management Tools